tcalmant/ipopo/website-ipopo/source/content/tutorial-pelix.rst

-If the sample bundle is saved in a file called *simple.py*, visible in the Python path, then it can be loaded in Pelix with the following snippet :
+If the sample bundle is saved in a file called *simple.py*, visible in the Python path, then it can be loaded in Pelix with the following snippet:

 .. code-block:: python